tsogkas/amat/README.md

 - Assign high cost to low-scale disks but handle them as special cases towards the end, to cover leftover pixels.
 - Use max(binDistance) when comparing two histograms for maximality error (and perhaps reconstruction error?).
 - Use a non-linear transformation on the chi2-distance.
+- Add constraint so the new disks cover more than a single pixel to speed up the greedy algo.
+- The uniformity/reconstruction error we are using right now is not an additive function of the total reconstruction (squared) error Sum(I-I')^2, so we cannot convincingly make the argument that we are optimizing wrt the reconstruction quality.
+We should analytically derive a relationship betweem the SE and the measure we are using right now (perhaps in the form of some upper bound?) to sell our story better.